nextcloud/appstore/docs/developer.rst

     * must contain an URL to the project's repository
     * can contain a **type** attribute, **git**, **mercurial**, **subversion** and **bzr** are allowed values, defaults to **git**
     * currently not used
-discussion
-    * optional
-    * must contain an URL to the forum, starting with https://help.nextcloud.com
-    * will be rendered on the app detail page screenshot
+screenshot
     * optional
     * must contain an HTTPS URL to an image